-WAMPO staff and the consultant team of JEO and Caliper reflected the submitted projects in the updated Travel Demand Model (TDM) for the region, so that their potential effects on future traffic conditions could be modeled (see Appendix F).
+WAMPO staff and the consultant team of JEO and Caliper reflected the submitted projects in the updated Travel Demand Model (TDM) for the region, so that their potential effects on future traffic conditions could be modeled (see Appendix I).
 Using the outputs of the updated TDM, among other data sources, WAMPO staff and the consulting firm PEC scored and ranked the submitted projects, in accordance with the evaluation criteria adopted by the WAMPO Transportation Policy Body (TPB) on October 12, 2021, within each of nine (9) project categories:

+- Bridge Rehabilitation/Replacement

-Bridge Rehabilitation/Replacement Traffic Management Technologies
+Traffic Management Technologies

+- Roadway Reconstruction/Modernization

-Roadway Reconstruction/Modernization Roadway Expansion (i.e., adding through land
+- Roadway Reconstruction/Modernization

-Roadway Expansion (i.e., adding through lanes)
+- Roadway Expansion (i.e., adding through lanes)

-New Roadways
+- New Roadways

-Multiuse Trails & Bicycle Facilities
+- Multiuse Trails & Bicycle Facilities

-Pedestrian Facilities
+- Pedestrian Facilities

-Safe Routes to School Infrastructure
+- Safe Routes to School Infrastructure

-Public Transit
+- Public Transit

-The evaluation criteria and the submitted projects' scores may be found in Appendix D. Elements of those criteria (which differ amongst the nine project categories) include:
+The evaluation criteria and the submitted projects' scores may be found in Appendix C. Elements of those criteria (which differ amongst the above-listed project categories) include: